 Her applauded performance would only receive a nomination that year and no tears of joy were patted with the tissues in Adams' clutch.

-While her fate at the Oscars that year has proven replicated on each of her three succeeding nominations, the most recent of which was for The Fighter, an Oscar may be in line for her this year.
+While her fate at the Oscars that year has proven replicated on each of her three succeeding nominations, the most recent of which was for The Master, an Oscar may be in line for her this year.

 Those tissues may get some use this year.